springwolf/springwolf.github.io/docs/configuration/configuration.md

 | `springwolf.plugin.kafka.publishing.enabled`             | `false`            | Allow (anyone) to produce Kafka messages from the UI. *Note that this has security implications*                          |
 | `springwolf.plugin.kafka.publishing.producer`            | `null`             | Configure the Kafka producer used to publish messages from the UI.
 Uses identical parameters as `spring.kafka.producer`   |
 | `springwolf.plugin.kafka.scanner.kafka-listener.enabled` | `true`             | Enable scanner to find methods annotated with `@KafkaListener`.                                                           |

+## Actuator support
+Springwolf supports exposing the AsyncAPI document as part of Spring Boot’s actuator endpoint.
+If the spring-boot-actuator module is provided as a dependency, then the actuator support can be enabled by setting `springwolf.use-management-port=true`.

+To expose the Springwolf actuator endpoint, add `springwolf` to your `management.endpoints.web.exposure.include` configuration.

+The AsyncAPI document will then be exposed beneath actuators base path, that's `/actuator/springwolf/docs.json` or `/actuator/springwolf/docs.yaml` respectively.
+If the actuator management port is configured differently than the application port or the actuator base path is changed, then the exposed AsyncAPI document will follow accordingly.

+:::note
+Enabling actuator support for Springwolf will break the Springwolf UI.

 [identifier]: https://www.asyncapi.com/docs/reference/specification/v2.0.0#A2SIdString.
 [info]: https://www.asyncapi.com/docs/reference/specification/v2.0.0#infoObject.